 - Wrigley (except for sugared gums)

 Wheat and other gluten ingredients are healthy for your hair, so many shampoos contain them.
 While you obviously don't drink your shampoo, it can accidentally get into your mouth while washing and rinsing your hair.
 Children are especially vulnerable.
 If you see any of these ingredients on your shampoo label, it may contain gluten:

 - Hydrolyzed wheat protein (stearyl dimonium hydroxypropy; laurdimonium hydroxypropyl)

 - Vegetable protein

-According to Gluten-Free Survival Guide, many types of alcohol contain gluten.
+According to UChicago Medicine, many types of alcohol contain gluten.
 In general, beer is made from gluten-containing hops and barley and should be avoided.
 Whiskey and bourbon may also contain gluten.
 Some producers, such as Omission Beer, are making beer for people with celiac disease and gluten sensitivity, but they may be difficult to find.

 If you plan to imbibe, enjoy spirits known to be gluten-free including:

 According to an ABC News report, canon law states that holy communion wafers must contain wheat.
 This is a huge problem if you're Catholic and have celiac disease.
 Not only is the wafer itself a concern, but gluten residue may be left behind on the shared cup of sacramental wine.
 There are several gluten-free brands of communion wafers available that are used by non-Catholic churches, but the Vatican won't budge on its wheat rule.
 They have, however, approved a low-gluten communion wafer.
 It's made by Benedictine sisters in Missouri and contains trace amounts of wheat.
 This satisfies the Vatican's requirement and may be safe for celiacs, depending on your level of sensitivity.
 Check with your doctor before using.